Penaud-Polge/Fully-Trainable-Gaussian-Derivative-Layer/README.md

 Please cite this reference if you use this code for your paper !

-Roughly spkeaking, the particularity of this layer comes from its filters.
+Roughly speaking, the particularity of this layer comes from its filters.
 Each filter is a linear combination of several anisotropic, shifted and rotated Gaussian Derivative kernels.